jpjpjp/lunchmoney-python-utils/README.md

 This repo includes a set of scripts that I created to do various manipulations of data that I have in [LunchMoney](https://my.lunchmoney.app), an online tool for aggregating financial transactions (among other things).

 I came to LunchMoney after many years of using [Mint.com](https://mint.intuit.com/), which was declared an end of life product in 2023.
 I exported my data from Mint and began importing it into LunchMoney.
-I also configured my new LunchMoney account to have automatic connections with most of the finanical institutions that I was gathering data from in Mint.
+I also configured my new LunchMoney account to have automatic connections with most of the financial institutions that I was gathering data from in Mint.

 In my case, I made several missteps resulting in duplicate transactions, incorrect Tags/Labels, and a few other problems.
 The initial set of scripts in this repo were designed to help me get my transactions into better shape.